katydid/symbolic-automatic-derivatives/README.md

 well-founded recursion cannot be used, 'Automatic.emptyset' does not take any (non-fixed) arguments
 ```

+This seems to be a fundamental issue in regards to how inductive types work.
-Getting around this issue requires the use of `unsafe`:
+We can get around this issue by using `unsafe`:

 ```
 -- ∅ : Lang ◇.∅